No Tags Found!

 Dear Senior,

-I am working for small IT firm.
-I have one query that is one of our employee has left our organisation without giving an prior information.
-He has left our project incomplete & which has cause a lot of problem for us.
-They have joined the new company.
+I am working for a small IT firm.
+I have one query: one of our employees has left our organization without giving any prior information.
+He has left our project incomplete, causing a lot of problems for us.
+The employee has already joined a new company.

-Can we ask the HR of that Company that how they have employed him as we have not relieved or terminated yet.
+Is it possible for us to ask the HR of that company how they employed him since we have not yet officially relieved or terminated him?

 Regards,